jeffoconnorau/AGMPowerCLI/UsageExamples.md

 # VMware

-## Creating a VMware mount as new VM
+## Using a VMware mount to create a new VMware VM
 To create a new VMware VM from backup use this command:
 ```
 New-AGMLibVM
 ```

-## Creating a VMware mount to existing VM
+## Mounting a VMware VM backup to an existing VM
 To mount to an existing host use this command:
 ```
 New-AGMLibVMExisting